 2. These terms

-2.1 These Terms and Conditions apply to any and all subscription services supplied by EEF to the Customer as part of your subscription service along with any pay-as-you-go HR & Employment Law services.
-Additional terms will apply to training and consultancy arrangements.
+2.1 These Terms and Conditions apply to any and all subscription services supplied by EEF to the Customer as part of your subscription service along with any pay-as-you-go (PAYG) HR & Employment Law services.
+Additional terms will apply to training and consultancy purchased separately.

 2.2 These terms and conditions will prevail over any terms and conditions used, contained, set out or referred to in any documents sent by you to us.

 2.3 These terms and conditions may be varied by EEF from time to time.
-EEF will give you three months’ notice prior to any such change taking effect.
+EEF will give you one months’ notice prior to any such change taking effect.
 In the event of any such variation EEF will publish any revised terms and conditions on its website at http://www.eef.org.uk/terms-and-conditions.
-If you do not accept the revised terms and you notify EEF accordingly then the existing terms will apply up to the next anniversary date or the date of termination of your service contract (if earlier).
-If you continue with your subscription service beyond the anniversary date after EEF has notified you of the changes then you will be deemed to have accepted the revised terms in full.
+If you do not accept the revised terms then you will be entitled to terminate your contract in accordance with clause 21 on termination, with pre-existing terms and conditions applying up to the anniversary date.

 3. Minimum term & contract renewal